YiLu0259/Yi-Lu-academic/content/publication/age-differences-in-self-continuity-in-germany-and-the-united-states-the-role-of-temporal-direction-temporal-distance-and-demographics/index.md

 ---
-title: "Age Differences in Self-Continuity in Germany and the United States: The role of Temporal Direction, Temporal Distance, and Demographics"
+title: "Age differences in self-continuity in Germany and the United States: The role of temporal direction, temporal distance, and demographics"
 publication_types:
   - "2"
 authors: